How to do quiet luxury on a budget: 5 ways that won’t break the bank

 Don’t forget your quiet luxury accessories

-Succession’s Kendall Roy is no stranger to a good baseball cap, and if you want to follow in his tracks without dropping USD 800, take a few notes.
+Succession’s Kendall Roy is no stranger to a good baseball cap, and if you want to follow in his tracks without dropping USD 800 (INR 65,665.20), take a few notes.
 Again, cold and warm earth tones and logo-less designs are key to quiet luxury accessories.
 Opt for classic shape and structure for your hats and caps, and your sunglasses, too.
-A silk scarf tied smartly to the side of your shirt or t-shirt collar can also add a lot of quiet luxury to your look.
+A silk scarf tied smartly to the side of your shirt collar can also add a lot of quiet luxury to your look.